 Here’s How Paragraph Scavenger Hunts Work!

 This activity makes nonfiction engaging and interactive for your students by getting them moving and requiring multiple reads of a text!
+Students will revisit the non-fiction text multiple times practicing reading comprehension skills as they rotate around the room seeking text evidence.
 Use this for a formative assessment or allow students to work together as a team-building activity.

 3. Task Card Review Games